Tree Stump Films

 A little more about Tree Stump Films...

-TSF partnered with Rocky Mountain PBS to provide professional standards that allow students to produce and broadcast on RMPBS.
-Each completed and approved TSF documentary acknowledges students’ participation in the credits and provides a professional broadcast to their resume.
+The RMSM documentary film program is in partnership with Rocky Mountain PBS to provide professional standards that allow students to produce short documentaries for potential broadcast on RMPBS.
+Each completed and approved documentary produced under Tree Stump Films will acknowledge students’ participation in the credits and provide a professional broadcast to their resume.

 TSF Crew pose before their scriptwriting workshop by Blake Miller from the CSI films.